amineel-crypto/tumor/readme.md

 then install the requirements file via: pip install -r requirements

+don't forget to run the web app with :

+uvicorn main:app --reload

 its nessecary to run the app in a verion python with 3.10.x

 ## 🚀 Features